prismicio/prismic-cli/README.md

-### I would not recommend using this module at all.
+### This fork is not for production use but for demoing purposes only.

 I will use it only with some real strict safety measurements